Uberi/University-Notes/STAT231/STAT231.md

 When we have lots of independent observations, the likelihood function will look like $P(Y_1 = y_1) \cdot \ldots \cdot P(Y_n = y_n)$.
 So if $n$ is large, we're multiplying a lot of numbers between 0 and 1, which means that the actual likelihood is going to be very small.
 To deal with this, we sometimes use the **relative likelihood function** $R(\theta) = \frac{L(\theta)}{L(\hat \theta)}$, which always has a maximum of 1 at $\hat \theta$.

 Note that this only works for discrete distributions.
 For continuous ones, we have other tools.

+# 25/5/16

+;wip: missed due to interviews

+# 30/5/16

+While the likelihood interval results in a likelihood interval, the sampling distribution gives us a confidence interval.

+The theory of estimation deals with problems of the form "estimate an unknown population attribute $\theta$ given a sample drawn from the population, $\set{y_1, \ldots, y_n}$ to get the estimate, $\hat \theta(y_1, \ldots, y_n)$".
+So far, we've looked at the maximum likelihood estimation technique for solving these for discrete distributions.

+Another one is the **method of least squares**, where we find the value of $\theta$ that minimises some squared error function we define - minimizing $\sum E(y_i, \theta)^2$.
+If $\theta$ is $\mu$ in a normal distribution, then this works out to just be the sample mean, since the error is $y_i - \mu$ and we're minizing \sum (y_i - \mu)^2$.
+This is not the best method, but it's very popular becuase it's so simple.

+So far, when we're estimating we've been trying to get a single value as the estimate.
+However, it's often more useful to get an interval estimate instead - to find an interval $[A, B]$ such that $\theta$ has at least a given probability of being within this interval.
+This type of interval problem often shows up as determining margins of error.

+One way to obtain an interval estimate is via a relative likelihood function.
+Unlike the MLE method, where we find the most likely value, we're finding all values of a relative likelihood that exceed a certain probability threshold.

+Basically, a $p$-percent likelihood interval for an unknown parameter $\theta$ is $\set{\theta \middle| R(\theta) \ge p}$, where $R(\theta) = \frac{L(\theta)}{L(\hat \theta)}$ is the relative likelihood function and $\hat \theta$ is the MLE.
+The lowest and highest values in the resulting set is then the likelihood interval.
+The likelihood interval itself, though, is a set of all values of $\theta$ that satisfy the criteria.

+All $p$-percent likelihood intervals are subsets of $q$-percent intervals if $q \le p$ - smaller percentage likelihood intervals are subsets of higher percentage likelihood itnervals.
+The MLE belongs to all likelihood intervals.
+The higher the value of $p$, the higher the probability that the true value doesn't fall into the interval.
+Likelihood intervals are not easy to interpret and don't have an intuitive meaning, so we generally want to use something else.

+The **method of sampling distributions** is a better way to estimate intervals.
+An $n$-percent confidence interval means that we're $n$ percent sure that the value falls withint this interval, which is a lot more intuitive.
+Given a sample $\set{y_1, \ldots, y_n}$ and a confidence threshold $p$:

+1. Identify the pivotal distribution, from the model.
+2. Find the endpoints of the pivotal distribution that exceed the confidence threshold $p$.
+3. Rearrange the endpoints to construct a coverage interval.
+4. Estimate the coverage interval using the sample to get a confidence interval.

+;wip: for a normal dist the coverage interval is $(\overline Y - Z^* \frac{\sigma}{\sqrt{n}}, \overline Y + Z^* \frac{\sigma}{\sqrt{n}})$, and the confidence interval is $(\overline y - Z^* \frac{\sigma}{\sqrt{n}}, \overline y + Z^* \frac{\sigma}{\sqrt{n}})$

+The confidence interval tells us the probability that the true value falls within a certain range.
+However, we can also use them to say "the true value must be at most $A$ from our estimate" by choosing our sample size $n$ such that $A = \frac{Z^* \sigma}{\sqrt{n}}$.

+The problem with confidence intervals is if we don't know $\sigma$ or if the population isn't normal.

+From the central limit theorem, if $n$ is large, and $Y_1, \ldots, Y_n$ are arbitrary distributions with mean $\mu$ and variance $\sigma^2$, then $\overline Y \tilde N(\mu, \frac{\sigma^2}{n})$.

+# 1/6/16

+;wip: missed first half due to interviews

+Continuing with multiple examples of choosing sample sizes such that we have a certain margin of error - making the confidence interval at least a certain size.
+Interestingly, to get a margin of error of 3% in any population, all we need to do is ask around 1000 people, regardless of how large the population is.

+# 5/6/16

+I dropped this course due to my injuries, as it became infeasible to continue going to classes.